Asqatasun/Asqatasun/docs/Rule-1-3-8.md

 ## Summary

-This test consists in checking for each informative bitmap image (`canvas` tag) with an alternative are compatible with assistive Technology.
+This test consists in detecting informative canvas images with an alternative text and thus defining the applicability of the test.

+Human check will be then needed to determine whether the alternative is well rendered by assistive technologies.

 ## Business description